kevingeo971/Video-Compression-Using-Deep-Learning-/README.md

 # Note from the authors:
-This project repo has been retired, please refer to the Eva_Compression Directory for recent project work
+This project repo has been retired, please refer to the Eva_Compression Directory for recent project work.

 # Team Contributions